-After having discarded accessions with too few seeds, the final data set contains 13 accessions of C. grandiflora, 33 of C. rubella, 19 of C. orientalis and 49 of C. bursa-pastoris, distributed in the four geographic regions as follows: nine from the Middle East, 17 from Europe – including eastern Russian populations that belong to the same genetic cluster, see (Cornille et al. 2016) – five from central Asia – without genetic characterization – and 18 from China (Table 1).
+After having discarded accessions with too few seeds, the final data set contained 13 accessions of C. grandiflora, 33 of C. rubella, 19 of C. orientalis and 49 of C. bursa-pastoris, distributed in the four geographic regions as follows: nine from the Middle East, 17 from Europe – including eastern Russian populations that belong to the same genetic cluster, see (Cornille et al. 2016) – five from central Asia – without genetic characterization – and 18 from China (Table 1).
 During the experiment survival rates were very high (> 90%) for all species and most plants flowered (Table 1).

-First we compared the four species, considering C. bursa-pastoris as a single unit.
-Rosette surfaces at the two times, but not growth rate, were significantly and negatively affected by competition (Table 2) but the effect is modest and competition only reduced rosette surface by around 5% (Figure 1).
-Moreover, the four species did not differ in their sensitivity to competition (the species x treatment effects were not significant, Table 2 and Figure 1) and there is no species effect on the competition index (Figure 1 and ANOVA in Table S3).
+We first compared the four species, considering C. bursa-pastoris as a single unit.
+Rosette surfaces at the two times, but not growth rate, were significantly and negatively affected by competition (Table 2) but the effect was modest and competition only reduced rosette surface by around 5% (Figure 1).
+Moreover, the four species did not differ in their sensitivity to competition (the species x treatment effects were not significant, Table 2 and Figure 1) and there was no species effect on the competition index (Figure 1 and ANOVA in Table S3).
 On the contrary we detected a strong effect of competition on flowers number and the four species differed in their sensitivity to competition (Table 3).
-This is confirmed by the analyses of the competition index (Figure 2 and ANOVA in Table S3).
-C. orientalis and C. rubella are the most affected by competition with a reduction in flowers number by a factor two: Ic = 0.52 (0.47 – 0.56) and 0.49 (0.45 – 0.53) whereas C. grandiflora is the least affected: Ic = 0.75 (0.69 – 0.80).
-C. bursa-pastoris is intermediate with Ic = 0.65 (0.62 – 0.68).
+The differences among species can be summarized by the competition index (Figure 1 and Table S3).
+C. orientalis and C. rubella were the most affected by competition with a reduction in flowers number by a factor two: Ic = 0.52 for both species whereas C. grandiflora was the least affected: Ic = 0.74.
+C. bursa-pastoris was intermediate with Ic = 0.65.
+The contrast analysis on interactions showed that all pairwise species comparisons are significant except between C. orientalis and C. rubella (Table S3).

 Then we analysed the four geographic areas within C. bursa-pastoris.
 We also detected a negative effect of competition on rosette surfaces but not on growth rate (Table 4).
-In addition we found a significant area x treatment effect for the second measure of rosette surface (Table 4), which is confirmed by the analysis of the competition index (Figure 3 and ANOVA in Table S4).
-However the effect of competition is weak with Ic varying from 0.85 (0.81 – 0.90) in Middle East to 0.99 (0.95 – 1.03) in China, Central Asia and Europe being intermediate with 0.93 (0.85 – 1.00) and 0.95 (0.91 – 0.98), respectively.
-As for comparison among species, competition also had a strong and differential impact among geographic areas on flowers number (Table 5 and Figure 4).
-However, the pattern is almost reverse to rosette surface.
-China is the most sensitive to competition with Ic = 0.55 (0.51 – 0.59) and Middle East the least, Ic = 0.76 (0.71 – 0.82), Central Asia and Europe being intermediate with 0.68 (0.60 – 0.77) and 0.69 (0.65 – 0.73), respectively (Figure 4 and ANOVA in Table S6).
-This apparent contradiction can be partly understood by looking at the correlation between rosette surface and flowers number.
-Flowers number is significantly and positively correlated with rosette surface but this is not sufficient to explain the difference between the “alone” and “competition” treatments (Figure 5).
-The area x treatment interaction effect for flowers number is even more significant when rosette surface is added as a covariable in the model (Table 5).
-This suggests that rosette surface is not a sufficient proxy for fitness.
-Note that this was also observed for the three other species (Table S7).
+In addition we found a significant area x treatment effect for the second measure of rosette surface (Figure 2 and Table 4).
+However, the effect of competition was weak with Ic varying from 0.92 in Middle East to 0.99 in China, Central Asia and Europe being intermediate with 0.95 and 0.97, respectively.
+The contrast analysis on interactions indicated that Middle-East is significantly different from Europe and China but all other comparisons are not (Table S4).
+As for comparison among species, competition also had a strong and differential impact among geographic areas on flowers number (Table 5 and Figure 2).
+However, the pattern was almost reverse to rosette surface.
+China was the most sensitive to competition with Ic = 0.54 and Middle East the least, Ic = 0.81, Central Asia and Europe being intermediate with 0.71 and 0.69, respectively (Figure 2 and Table S5).
+Middle-East, Europe and China are significantly different from each others; Central Asia is significantly different from China but not from Europe and Middle-East.
+Rosette surface was positively and significantly correlated with flowers number, as expected (Table 5).
+Therefore, this relation cannot explain the reverse pattern for the effect of competition on rosette surface and flower size.
+It is worth noting that, although significant, the differences are very weak for rosette surface compared to flowers number and that rosette surface is probably not a very good proxy for fitness.